juliaguida/oystercard/sequence/onsite/day_one_hybrid.md

 * 09.00 - 09.30 Arrive in the building :coffee: (2nd Floor Kitchen)
 * 09.30 - 10.45 _Welcome to Makers_ - your first workshop (2nd Floor)
-* 10.45 - 11.00 Get your laptopts :computer: (3rd Floor - your coach will tell where to find yours)
+* 10.45 - 11.00 Get your laptops :computer: (3rd Floor - your coach will tell where to find yours)
 * 11.00 - 12.30 _Life at Makers_ by Dana (3rd Floor - dial-in on Zoom)
 * 12.30 - 13.30 **Lunch** (here are some [options](https://github.com/makersacademy/course/blob/main/pills/lunch_near_makers.pdf)).
 If you'd like to use the kitchen space on 2nd floor, make sure you follow the time slot for your group (Sapphire or Emerald) to make sure there's enough space.
 If the weather is nice, there's also a few small squares and parks not far from the building to eat outside.